 Despite these uncertain times, we hope that you are excited about the Spring 2021 academic semester at the University of Pittsburgh.
 Although we are excited to welcome you to campus, we know that doing so may not be possible for some of you.
-The options listed below will ensure that you will have the best Pitt experience, even if you are unable to arrive in-person to a Pitt campus this fall.
+The options listed below will ensure that you will have the best Pitt experience, even if you are unable to arrive in-person to a Pitt campus this upcoming term.

 To nonimmigrant travelers from Brazil, Iran, and China: The Presidential Proclamation which establishes a travel ban from these areas is still in effect.
 Therefore, if you intend to travel to the U.S. from one of these locations, you must first travel to a third country and remain there for 14 full days before traveling into the U.S.

 To F-1 travelers from the Schengen Region, United Kingdom and Ireland: U.S. Customs and Border Protection has issued the following document which verifies that F-1 students and their dependents may travel to the U.S. from the Schengen region, U.K., and Ireland under a National Interest Exception to the Presidential Proclamation travel ban.
 Students traveling from those countries are encouraged to print and carry this document when traveling into the U.S.

 To undergraduate students living in Pitt residence halls: Please check University guidance regarding Spring 2021 arrival information.